kestra-io/docs/content/blogs/2023-11-28-Bouygues-immobilier-use-case.md

 <br>

 **Data Transformation and Quality Workflow**
 Through Kestra, dbt Core is triggered for data transformation.
-Concurrently, Elementary Data integrates into this workflow for  data quality checks.
+Concurrently, Elementary integrates into this workflow for  data quality checks.
 For this task, Hanalytics is using a custom Python Script, that launch Elementary directly from the Kestra workflow, all by a CI/CD process.

 <br>